 When I make a Caprese salad, I look for the fresh Mozzarella sitting in a brine.
 It’s going to be the freshest choice and also the softest.
 There is also Mozzarella that is packaged in brine (see above).
 There are often large balls of Mozzarella for sale and small balls, often around the size of a quarter sitting in a brine.
 Either choice is fine.
 The smaller Mozzarella balls will be easier to portion out to serve, but the larger ball or log of Mozzarella is easier to slice and makes for a nicer presentation.
 It just depends on what kind of presentation for your salad you are going for.
 But whatever you do, don’t buy the prepackaged shredded Kraft Mozzarella cheese.
 That will not give you a delicious result!

-Making the Caprese salad is actually quite straightforward and easy.
+Making the Caprese salad platter with fresh basil is actually quite straightforward and easy.

 - Arrange the slices and add fresh basil on top.